 For the sake of this article, we'll assume that canonicals are in place and you simply want to exclude them from future audits (see further below for instructions on how to put the limits in place).

 In addition to parameterized URLs, we can also find other patterns which are causing extra pages to be crawled.

-This simply means that when the crawler encounters links that start shop.ee.co.uk/basket/ - it will not schedule these URLs to be crawled, so they won't appear in your reports at all.
+This means that Sitebulb will not crawl any URLs it encounters that start with the string: https://shop.ee.co.uk/add-to-cart/- it will not schedule these URLs to be crawled, so they won't appear in your reports at all.

-You can do this in another way by including URLs.
+You can do the same sort of thing in another way by 'including' URLs instead.
 Say we were only interested in crawling the mobile phones section of the site.
 To do this, we simply need to add /mobile-phones/ to the Included URLs list in Advanced Settings.

 Sitebulb has a wide range of options for limiting the URLs that it crawls, allowing you a great degree of control over the crawler.
 If you are crawling a particularly large website, these can become invaluable.

 It might take a little trial and error to get the Project set up exactly as you want it, but once it is you'll be ready to go for all future Audits.